 Developing responses to climate change that are acceptable to all members of the international community is no easy task.
 The challenge is to take into account the many different concerns of countries, ordinary people, businesses, and activists in creating an effective set of policies to address this shared problem.
-While scientists argue that human-caused climate change is an urgent matter, policy makers disagree about the severity of the threat and how to respond.
+While scientists argue that human-caused climate change is an increasingly urgent matter, government policy makers disagree about the severity of the threat and how to respond.

-These disagreements have made it difficult for national governments to develop a unified response to climate change, even after more than twenty years of meetings and conferences.
+These disagreements have made it difficult for national governments to develop a unified response to climate change, even after more than twenty-five years of United Nations meetings and conferences.
 The slow pace of this process has led people and groups outside of national governments to develop their own responses.

-Just as Severn Suzuki, with her 1992 speech, challenged the idea that only national leaders have a stake in environmental issues, organizations and individuals are finding ways to raise their voices and create change.
-Local governments around the world are designing plans to help ın Golinski, UNclimatechange (CC BY 2.0
+Today, organizations and individuals are finding ways to raise their voices and create change.
+Local governments around the world are designing plans to help their communities adapt to the new conditions caused by climate change.
+Several U.S. state governments have voluntarily adopted stricter environmental standards.
+Nongovernmental organizations (NGOs) and activists work to influence policy and educate the public.
+Corporations are seeing business opportunities in providing more environmentally friendly products.